 PC gamers have never had it so good.
 While the eSports scene is ramping up to enjoy unprecedented popularity, the best graphics cards are becoming more affordable than ever, finally making PC gaming a viable alternative to consoles.

 Whether you aspire to be the next League of Legends superstar or, more likely, just enjoy a few rounds of Overwatch, you’ll assuredly find yourself at a disadvantage if you skimp on a competent gaming mouse.
+If you are having a hard time winning games in Overwatch you can check out this awesome website for Overwatch boost that will help you with your skill rating.
 Assuming you’ve already shelled out the dough for a robust gaming rig straight out of science fiction, there’s no excuse for being stingy on control inputs.

 How to choose the best gaming mouse

 Your choice of mouse depends very much on your gaming preferences: if you’re into first-person shooters, finding the right balance of sensitivity and responsiveness is vital.
 If real-time strategy, MMOs or MOBAs are more your speed, you’ll want to find a mouse that hones in on custom macros.

 Below, we’ve picked the 10 best Pro Gamer Review mice around.
 Whatever your gaming preferences or needs, one of these is certain to catch the attention of your prized desktop gaming setup.

 You know what you’re getting with a Razer DeathAdder mouse, and this year’s Elite model is one of the most responsive yet thanks to a new eSports-grade sensor that makes it easier than ever to keep enemies firmly in the center of your crosshair.